 Reunited with my stuff, I camped out on Joey's dorm room floor for a few nights.
 I imagined the conversation between him and roommate:

 "Hey I'm Joey, nice to meet you.
-Listen man, is it OK if some homeless guy sleeps here too?"
+Listen man, is it OK if my friend sleeps here for a couple nights too?"

 Jackson turned out be a really great guy, and we all hit it off with other freshman.
 It was a brief taste of what college may be like next year.
 Of course, my stay there was limited because I was in constant fear of his RA finding out that there was an extra kid in his wing.

-Yeah, I just didn't feel comfortable.
-Joey and my other friend Nick were my only contacts, and I needed to give them space anyway to branch out in their new settings.
+And then I left.
+I just didn't feel comfortable.
+Joey and my other friend Nick were my only friends there, and I needed to give them space anyway to branch out in their new settings.
 Santa Barbara indeed felt like a paradise, but I had to keep moving.